 How to get to Prague Castle

-Another option is to walk up walking from the old Castle steps (Staré zámecké schody) that start near the Malostranská metro station and lead to the beginning of Jiřská, also known as St. George's Street and one of the entrances to the Castle.
+Another option is to walk up from the old Castle steps (Staré zámecké schody) that start near the Malostranská metro station and lead to the beginning of Jiřská, also known as St. George Street and one of the entrances to the Castle.

-In any case, my recommendation is to go by tram to Pohorelec and at the end of your visit walk back to the center of Prague, as on the way down you will enjoy the best views of the city.
+In any case, my recommendation is to go by streetcar to Pohorelec and at the end of your visit walk down back to the center of Prague, as on the way down you will be enjoying the best views of the city.

 St. Vitus Cathedral

-Speaking of St. Vitus Cathedral, the best thing to do is to visit it first as it is usually full of tourists.
+Speaking of St. Vitus Cathedral, it is best that you visit it first as it is what is usually filled before tourists.
 With your batteries full you will enjoy it much more than at the end of your visit when your feet start to hurt and you are thinking about lunch or dinner.

 What to bring

-Be sure to wear comfortable shoes as visiting Prague Castle requires a lot of walking and also take a coat if you visit in winter or wear light clothing if you go to the Castle in summer.
+Be sure to wear comfortable shoes as visiting the Prague Castle requires a lot of walking and also take a coat if you visit in winter or go with light clothing if you go to the Castle in summer.